galaxyproject/training-material/Dev-Corner/tutorials/visualizations.md

 >    If everything went well, our plugin has appeared as a visualization option for the dataset
 >
 >    > ### :nut_and_bolt: Comments
->    > You must be logged in to be able to use visualizations
+>    > You must be logged in in Galaxy to be able to use visualizations
 >    {: .comment}
 >
 {: .hands_on}